Blog

 Understanding your mammogram results

-Mammogram scans can show different areas of irregularities within your breast tissue, not only lumps or masses.
-Both normal and abnormal mammogram images can show other parts of your breast tissue that aren’t cancerous but may indicate a different health concern or may be completely benign, including cysts, fibroadenomas or calcifications.
+Mammogram scans can show different areas of irregularities within your breast tissue.
+Both normal and abnormal mammogram images can show other parts of your breast tissue that aren’t related to cancer but may indicate a different health concern or may be completely benign, including cysts, fibroadenomas or calcifications.
 Here’s a list of common irregularities in breast tissue found by mammograms:

-• Tumors are lumps or masses of hard tissue and can be benign or malignant (i.e., cancerous).
+• Masses are lumps or tumors of hard tissue and can be benign or malignant (i.e., cancerous).

 • Cysts are fluid-filled masses that are rarely indicative of breast cancer.

-Normal, abnormal and cancerous mammogram images will show some differences, but all mammograms will have a black background and show the image of the breast in variations of grey and white.
-In general, denser tissue appears white and less-dense tissue, including fat, appears grey.
+Normal and abnormal mammogram images will show some differences, but all mammograms will have a black background and show the image of the breast in variations of grey.
+In general, denser tissue appears white and less-dense tissue, including fat, appears black or gray.

 What is the Breast Imaging-Reporting and Data System (BI-RADS)?